IRNAS/koruza-ui/README.md

 # KORUZA UI

+## KORUZA v2 Pro UI
+This is an old version of the KORUZA Graphical User Interface.
+A new version of the Graphical User Interface has been developed and is available at https://github.com/IRNAS/koruza-v2-ui.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.